(Update June 2026 – see also Percentage of households having an air conditioner – Coldstreams)

 John Kerry pledges to slash emissions from AC units, refrigerators to fight climate change (msn.com)

-We do not have a way to cut those emissions by 68% in 25 years, so, obviously, we need to ban air conditioning.
+We do not have a way to cut those emissions by 68% in 25 years, so, presumably, we need to ban air conditioning.
 Sorry Arizona, Florida, and Texas – well, the whole South – but it is a necessary sacrifice for the common good.

 I was joking when I wrote the above but then I re-read this – and they are not joking: